gear-foundation/academy/docs/15-tamagotchi-shop/tamagotchi-shop.md

 When a Tamagotchi sends a purchase message to the store contract, the contract checks if the Tamagotchi is currently involved in any incomplete transactions.
 If there is an unfinished transaction, the store contract retrieves the transaction number and attribute ID associated with the transaction and resumes it.

 If the previous message wasn't completed, the Tamagotchi has to send another identical message to complete the transaction.
 However, the Tamagotchi might send multiple purchase messages without realizing select messages were not delivered.

 To handle this, the store contract checks the attribute ID specified in the current message and compares it with the attribute ID stored in transactions.

-If the saved identification (id) does not match the indicated one, the store contract instructs the Tamagotchi to finish the previous transaction.
+The store contract instructs the Tamagotchi to finish the previous transaction if the saved identification (id) does not match the indicated one.
 Otherwise, it continues the pending transaction.

 If the Tamagotchi has no pending transactions, the store contract increases the value of the `transaction_id` and saves the transaction.